neopsis/envas-commons/README.md

 Envas commons packs some usefull open source projects and a lot of our Java code into a free Niagara module.
 Envas commons is licensed under Apache 2.0 license.

+You can download the compiled and with Neopsis certificate signed module `envasCommons.jar` from project releases menu.

 #### Message Bus

 In Niagara you can subscribe for events on BComponent slots.
 Unfortunately, there is no